 I’m most confident about organic extra virgin olive oils from California with the COOC seal, like B.R.
 Cohn.
 I also check the expiration date and follow the pointers I listed above.
 Plus, I observe where the extra virgin olive oil is located in the store, ensuring that it’s stored away from light and heat.
 I’ve also tried extra virgin olive oils from local growers.

 Once I get it home, I keep my extra virgin olive oil in a cool cabinet before and after opening, and date the bottle so that I know when it was opened and what its anticipated shelf life will be.
+Plus, I use all of these same techniques for storing my light olive oil for cooking.
 Then, I relax knowing I’m doing all I can to maximize the health benefits I will be enjoying every time I consume a meal—or a straight teaspoon—of nature’s liquid gold!

 Now it’s your turn: What is your favorite way to eat olive oil?

 You May Also Be Interested In